Javen05/DWBI/README.md

 Data Warehouse and Business Intelligence

 ## Takeaway from Project:
-Through this project, I learnt to design a star schema that is meant for storing data to be analyzed.
-I also learnt to use Alteryx for data cleaning and transformation, along with using SQL scripts to create tables and import data from csv files.
-Finally, I learnt how to generate insights and recommendations from interpreting data and visualizations I have created, and present them to stakeholders of the business.
+Through this project, I learnt to design a star schema for storing data in a format that enables intuitive usage and analysis.
+I also learnt to use stored procedures for updating SCDs in my dimension tables and using an SQL script to import data from CSV files, along with learning a new ETL tool, Alteryx, for data cleaning and transformation.
+Finally, I understood how to extract insights and generate actionable recommendations from data, and present them effectively to business stakeholders to help them make informed business decisions.

 ## About Project:
 ### Group